Claudiana – Altes Regierungsgebäude

 Despite all the national, economic and democratic problems that existed in the multi-ethnic states that were subject to the Habsburgs in various compositions and forms, the subsequent nation states were sometimes much less successful in reconciling the interests of minorities and cultural differences within their territories.
 Since the eastward enlargement of the EU, the Habsburg monarchy has been seen by some well-meaning historians as a pre-modern predecessor of the European Union.
 Together with the Catholic Church, the Habsburgs shaped the public sphere through architecture, art and culture.
 Goldenes DachlThe Hofburg, the Triumphal Gate, Ambras Castle, the Leopold Fountain and many other buildings still remind us of the presence of the most important ruling dynasty in European history in Innsbruck.

 Archduke Ferdinand II of Austria (1529 - 1595) is one of the most colourful figures in Tyrolean history.
-His father, Emperor Ferdinand I, gave his son an excellent education.
-He grew up at the Spanish court of his uncle Emperor Charles V. He spent part of his youth at the court in Innsbruck, which was also influenced by Spain at the time.
-The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+His father, Emperor Ferdinand I, gave him an excellent education.
+He grew up at the Spanish court of his uncle Emperor Charles V. The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+The young statesman was brought up entirely in the spirit of pious humanism.
+This was complemented by the customs of the Renaissance aristocracy.
 At a young age, he travelled through Italy and Burgundy and had become acquainted with a lifestyle at the wealthy courts there that had not yet established itself among the German aristocracy.
 Ferdinand was what today would be described as a globetrotter, a member of the educated elite or a cosmopolitan.
 He was considered intelligent, charming and artistic.
 Among his less eccentric contemporaries, Ferdinand enjoyed a reputation as an immoral and hedonistic libertine.
 Even during his lifetime, he was rumoured to have organised debauched and immoral orgies.

-Ferdinand had taken over the province of Tyrol as sovereign in turbulent times.
+Ferdinand took over the province of Tyrol as sovereign in turbulent times.
+He had already spent several years in Innsbruck in his youth.
 The mines in Schwaz began to become unprofitable due to the cheap silver from America.
-The flood of silver from the New World led to inflation.
-This did not stop him from maintaining an expensive court, while the cost of living rose for the poorer sections of the population.
-The Italian cities were style-defining in terms of culture, art and architecture.
-Ferdinand's Tyrolean court was in no way inferior to these cities.
-His masked balls and parades were legendary.
-Ferdinand had Innsbruck remodelled in the spirit of the Renaissance.
-In keeping with the trend of the time, he imitated the Italian aristocratic courts in Florence, Mantua, Ferrara and Milan.
+The flood of silver from the Habsburg possessions in New Spain on the other side of the Atlantic led to inflation.
+However, these financial problems did not stop Ferdinand from commissioning personal and public infrastructure.
+The Italian cities of Florence, Venice and Milan were trendsetters in culture, art and architecture.
+Ferdinand's Tyrolean court was to be in no way inferior to them.
+To this end, he had Innsbruck remodelled in the spirit of the Renaissance.
+In keeping with the trend of the time, he imitated the Italian aristocratic courts.
 Court architect Giovanni Lucchese assisted him in this endeavour.
-Gone were the days when Germans in the more beautiful cities south of the Alps were regarded as uncivilised, barbaric or even as Pigs were labelled.
+Gone were the days when Germans were considered uncivilised in the more beautiful cities south of the Alps, barbaric or even as Pigs were labelled.

-But Ambras Castle was not the end of the story.
-To the west of the town, an archway is a reminder of the Tiergartena hunting ground for Ferdinand, including a summer house also designed by Lucchese.
+But Ambras Castle was not the end of Innsbruck's transformation.
+To the west of the city, an archway still reminds us of the Tiergartena hunting ground for Ferdinand, including a summer house also designed by Lucchese.
 In order for the prince to reach his weekend residence, a road was laid in the marshy Höttinger Au, which formed the basis for today's Kranebitter Allee.
 The Lusthaus was replaced in 1786 by what is now known as the Pulverturm The new building, which houses part of the sports science faculty of the University of Innsbruck, replaced the well-known building.
 The princely sport of hunting was followed in the former Lusthauswhich was the Powder Tower.
-Near the city centre, he had the princely Comedihaus on today's Rennweg.
+In the city centre, he had the princely Comedihaus on today's Rennweg.
+In order to improve Innsbruck's drinking water supply, the Mühlauerbrücke bridge was built under Ferdinand to lay a water pipeline from the Mühlaubach stream into the city centre.
+The Jesuits, who had arrived in Innsbruck shortly before Ferdinand took office to make life difficult for troublesome reformers and church critics and to reorganise the education system, were given a new church in Silbergasse.

+His relationship life was eccentric for a member of the high aristocracy.
 Ferdinand's first "semi-wild marriage" was to the commoner Philippine Welser.
-The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all conventions of the time.
+The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all the conventions of the time.
 Their children were excluded from the succession due to the strict social order of the 16th century.
 After Philippine Welser died, Ferdinand married the devout Anna Caterina Gonzaga, a 16-year-old princess of Mantua, at the age of 53.
 However, it seems that the two did not feel much affection for each other, especially as Anna Caterina was a niece of Ferdinand.
 The Habsburgs were less squeamish about marriages between relatives than they were about the marriage of a nobleman to a commoner.
 However, he was also "only" able to father three daughters with her.
-Ferdinand found his final resting place in the Silver Chapel with his first wife.
+Ferdinand's final resting place was in the Silver Chapel with his first wife Philippine Welser.